mfem/web/src/examples.md

 a specified tolerance, the numerical solution is compared to a closed-form exact solution to assess its accuracy.

-The problem is solved using the Proximal Galerkin finite element method, which is a high-order nonlinear mixed method for pointwise bound constraints.
+The problem is solved using the Proximal Galerkin finite element method, which is a nonlinear, structure-preserving mixed method for pointwise bound constraints.
 In turn, this example highlights MFEM's ability to deliver high-order solutions to variational inequalities and showcases how to set up and solve nonlinear mixed methods.

 _The example has a serial ([ex34.cpp](https://github.com/mfem/mfem/blob/master/examples/ex34.cpp))
 and a parallel ([ex34p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex34p.cpp)) version.